paithiov909/gibasa/README.md

 combines gibasa and other packages</figcaption>
 </figure>

-- `gibasa::tokenize` retrieves a TIF-compliant data.frame of corpus,
+- `gibasa::tokenize` takes a TIF-compliant data.frame of corpus,
   returning tokens as format that known as ‘tidy text data’, so that users can replace `tidytext::unnest_tokens` with it for tokenizing CJK text.
 - `gibasa::prettify` turns tagged features into columns.
-- `gibasa::pack` retrieves a ‘tidy text data’, typically returning space-separated corpus.
+- `gibasa::pack` takes a ‘tidy text data’, typically returning space-separated corpus.

 ## Installation